x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/fix-issues-with-printers-scanners-and-lob-applications-that-send-email-using-off.md

     For example, if you entered login credentials for sales@contoso.com in your application settings, but the application tries to send emails from salesperson1@contoso.com, this is not supported.
 For this scenario, use Office 365 SMTP relay instead.

-4. Test the user name and password by logging on to Outlook on the web, and try to send a test email to make sure the account is not blocked.
+4. Test the username and password by logging on to Outlook on the web, and try to send a test email to make sure the account is not blocked.
 If the user is blocked, you can find help in the article, [Removing a user, domain, or IP address from a block list after sending spam email](https://go.microsoft.com/fwlink/?linkid=830790).

 5. Next, test that you can connect to Office 365 from your network by doing the following: